neicnordic/sensitive-data-archive/sda-download/README.md

 | request       | This pkg Stores a HTTP client, so that it doesn't need to be initialised on every request. |

 ## Storage settings
-The download service requires access to the "archive" storage, to configure such the following config is needed:
+The download service requires access to the "archive" storage.
+To configure it the following configuration is required:
 ```yaml
 storage:
   archive: